Obfuscation Based Privacy Preserving Representations are Recoverable Using Neighborhood Information: Estimating Neighborhoods From Descriptors

-The network training is not tied to a dataset or to a specific point distribution but only to the type of local descriptor.
-Thus, the network can be trained on any data where pairs of points and descriptors are available, and it can then be applied to the descriptors of the obfuscated representations.
-As shown in the experiments, such a simple network predicts neighborhoods that are sufficiently reliable to allow the proposed recovery method to reveal private content robustly.
+The network training is only tied to the descriptor, and thus, a network can be trained on any data where point positions and associated descriptors are available, As shown in the experiments, such a simple network predicts neighborhoods that are sufficiently reliable to allow the proposed recovery method to reveal private content robustly.
 Note that our approach is intended as a proof-of-concept to show that our attack from Sec.~\ref{sec:recovery} is practically feasible.
 We believe that better results can be obtained by tuning the network architecture and using larger training sets.
 However, such optimizations are outside the scope of this work.